 It is notable that the X30 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XTi does not provide wifi capability.

-The X30 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the XTi has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
+Both the XTi and the X30 have been discontinued, but can regularly be found used on ebay.
+The XTi was replaced by the Canon Xsi, while the X30 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon XTi and the Fujifilm X30?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.